 Transferring pensions isn’t for everyone.
 There are a few things you should think about that can help you decide if it’s the right choice for you:

 Remember, you can speak to a financial adviser if you’re unsure about pension transfers.
-There’s likely to be a cost for this.

 If you’re an existing customer, you can simply log in to your account and request a transfer into your existing Standard Life plan.

 New customers can request a transfer into their new Standard Life pension plan during the initial application process.

 From start to finish, pension transfers can take a matter of weeks.
 You can speed up the process if you know the provider and policy details of your existing plans.